What Makes FEARLESS Different?

 Understanding & redirecting behaviour as thoughts, before they escalate & become actions & learning how to prevent unwanted behaviour completely.
-When you know what your horse is thinking & feeling in every moment, it eliminates the need to ask others for potentially unhelpful information & allows you to have discussions with your horse to create immediate & lasting solutions.
+When we understand what our horse is thinking & feeling in every moment, it eliminates the need to ask others for potentially unhelpful information & allows us to have discussions with our horse to create immediate & lasting solutions.

 Fearless is the opposite of everything you've ever learned about horses & is the next step in the evolution of working with animals.

 "Mastery is not found in the pursuit of becoming, but in the realization of unbecoming" - Tracy Courtney